What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 • Avoid looking at the in-flight map.
 It will only make time go much slower!

-• Set your watch to the time at the destination you’re arriving at, as this will help you adjust much quicker
+• Set your watch to the time at your destination, as this will help you adjust much more quickly.

 • Please do not go to bed when you arrive unless it is nighttime!